Preclinical WebsiteClinical Website

 Alpha-Synuclein Aggregates

-Aggregates of misfolded α-synuclein is a key pathologic feature of human Parkinson's disease.
-Lewy bodies and Lewy neurites are observed in dopaminergic neurons in the substantia nigra pars compact and other brain regions.
-Misfolded α-synuclein pathology also follows a spatiotemporal pattern (Braak, 2003).
-We observe high levels of phosphorylated α-synuclein in neuronal soma and processes in both our AAV-induced and preformed fibril (PFF)-induced models.
-We also have robust seeding and spreading in the PFF models.
+Aggregates of misfolded α-synuclein are a key pathologic feature of human Parkinson's disease.
+Lewy bodies and Lewy neurites are observed in dopaminergic neurons within the substantia nigra pars compacta, as well as in other brain regions.
+This misfolded α-synuclein pathology follows a characteristic spatiotemporal progression (Braak, 2003).

 Activated Microglia & Reactive Astrocytes